sdm-org/cd45/README.md

 ### Run locally

-You can run the service locally using the following from the command:
+You can run the service locally using the fsssollowing from the command:

 ```
 $ ./mvnw spring-boot:run